 The state Workers Compensation Board clarified that the payroll deduction is not mandatory for the period July 1, 2017, to December 31, 2017.
 Rather, whether to deduct the new tax is the choice of the employer.
 New York had previously stated that wage deductions would be mandatory from July 1, 2017, to December 31, 2017.

 Benefit coverage begins on January 1, 2018.
 At that time, employers must either deduct the PFL tax from their employees’ wages or pay the cost of paid- family premiums themselves.
 If employers choose not to deduct form wages, the employer will be obligated to pay as a premium the amount that would have been deducted.

-Employers who choose not to deduct the PFL tax from their employees’ wages during the second half of 2017 cannot retroactively collect afterwards for that period.
+Employers who choose not to deduct the PFL tax from their employees’ wages during the second half of 2017 cannot retroactively collect afterward for that period.

-Viventium will automatically begin deducting the PFL contribution from your New York employees who are currently setup with New York Disability (NYSDI). starting July 1, 2017.
-If you do not want to this contribution to be deducted, please contact your client services representative.
+Viventium will automatically begin deducting the PFL contribution from your New York employees who are currently set up with New York Disability (NYSDI). starting July 1, 2017.
+If you do not want this contribution to be deducted, please contact your client services representative.

 If you use Viventium’s general ledger service, please reach out to your Client Services team to add a new account for the paid family leave deduction.

 For more information on the Paid Family Leave act please click here.